-Director of Stillworks Ryan Montgomery and Tasting Room Director Jenny Montgomery grew friendly in the early 21st century over many memorable single malts.
-Their consulting careers took them them throughout the Middle East and Africa before they determined to downshift, their infant son Heath having joined the show.
+Ryan and Jenny Montgomery became acquainted over many memorable single malts.
 In 2009, they began planning in earnest to establish a traditional, small-batch distillery in Missoula.
 In 2010, they traveled to Scotland.
 There, Ryan studied under Frank McHardy at Springbank Distillery, where centuries-old distilling techniques still endure.
 During visits to craft distilleries in the US, they sought out and worked alongside both master distillers and brilliant upstarts.
 Jenny obtained a certificate in herbal studies with Elaine Sheff of Green Path Herb School, which informed her choice of botanicals for Whyte Laydie gin and our tasting room cocktails.
 Today, the two aim to achieve a seamless blend of tradition and innovation at the distillery.
 Their passion is interpreting Old World spirits from around the globe using ingredients from the Montana landscape.

-Sales Managers Chris and Tom Montgomery: Tenacious descendants of 19th century Montana homesteaders, Ryan’s parents enjoy life to the fullest and believe that if you work hard enough, you can do anything.
+Sales Managers Chris and Tom Montgomery: Tenacious descendants of 19th century Montana homesteaders, Ryan’s parents enjoy life to the fullest.
 Ostensibly retired, they are busier than the rest of us put together.
-Tom and Chris travel throughout Montana spreading the good word about our spirits and enjoy meeting folks wherever they go — though they already know most of them.
+Tom and Chris travel throughout Montana spreading the good word about our spirits and enjoy meeting folks wherever they go – though they already know most of them.
 Tom was District Director of the USDA Farm Services Agency for 31 years, getting to know farmers and ranchers and their stories all over the state – then coming home to work his own cows in the dark.
 Chris taught fourth grade in Lewistown for many years.
 If you are a former student, she will still call you “Sweetie” when she sees you.

 Chad Larrabee, Head Distiller: Chad Larrabee, AKA Yukon Cornelius, has a large, transatlantic mustache.
 It often speaks without being spoken to, but never interrupts.
 The pride of Danville, Vermont, Chad traveled to Scotland at 15 with his mother to spread his grandmother’s ashes.
 One stop at Glenfiddich distillery and a great love of whisky was born.
 After a harrowing experience aboard an Atlantic fishing vessel, Chad decided to leave the open seas behind and head for the Rocky Mountains to look for gold in the form of a political science degree.
 (He promises he isn’t using it on us.)
 Following a short stint in a South African jail, he was inspired to found The Yukon Cornelius Subterranean Institute of Mechanical Innovation.
 There, the Yuke fashioned an array of scary looking instruments in his quest to master the black art of beverage production.
 In 2009, a botched thirty-gallon batch of Flathead cherry wine became the inspiration for his investigations in distilling.
 When not dancing solo in the stillroom, he can be found cheering wildly at the Augusta rodeo, jumping from a moving car onto the back of a running moose, cultivating his penicillin colony, and relaxing in a sarong in his leisure hours.
 Mr. Cornelius drinks mostly whisky, but is always on the lookout for a sublime spirit.
 He is mildly attracted to quicksand.